English

 What is a patent?

-A patent is a Government of Canada document that gives an inventor the exclusive right to make, use, and sell the invention.
-A patent protects the rights of the inventor and makes it illegal for other people to make, use, or sell the same invention.
+A patent is a document granted by the Government of Canada which gives an inventor the exclusive right to make, use, and sell the invention.
+A patent protects the rights of the inventor for 20 years, and makes it illegal for other people to make, use, or sell the same invention.
 You can use your patent to make a profit by selling it, licensing it, or using it as an asset to negotiate funding for your business.

 Criteria for a patent application

-For more information about patents, refer to the Canadian Intellectual Property Office.
+For the most up-to-date information about patents, refer to the Canadian Intellectual Property Office.

 You now have 3 options: